mosteo/yeison/README.md

 pragma Assert (M2 (("map", "3")) = "three");
 ```

-Given the unlikely need for extreme efficiency in using this library, it
+Since this library has not been conceived with extreme efficiency in mind, but
-internally stores numbers as Big_Integers or Big_Reals, and strings as
+to allow flexible use, it internally stores numbers as Big_Integers or
-Unicode, so at least you do not have to worry about limits.
+Big_Reals, and strings as Unicode, so at least you do not have to worry about

-Just another "because we can™" library by yours truly.
+limits.

 # Using Yeison in your projects